2 ZERO HUNGER

 Overview (2024)

-Hokkaido University was dedicated to advancing sustainable food sourcing and promoting responsible food purchases through initiatives that prioritized local products.
-By fostering connections with local producers and integrating sustainable food policies into campus dining, the university supported both environmental stewardship and the local economy.
+Hokkaido University was dedicated to advancing responsible food procurement and promoting responsible purchasing practices through initiatives that prioritised local products.
+By fostering connections with local producers and integrating responsible food policies into campus dining, the university supported both environmental stewardship and the local economy.

 Key Initiatives

-Hokkaido University CO-OP cafeterias emphasized the use of agricultural products from Hokkaido, offering healthy and affordable meals while supporting the local economy.
-The sustainable food policy prioritized local sourcing and responsible purchasing, aiming to reduce environmental impacts and contribute to the surrounding community.
-In addition, the Museum-Cafe Polus located inside the university museum, served handmade dishes prepared with carefully selected ingredients from Hokkaido, with the place of harvest clearly indicated on the menu.
-Through these and other diverse initiatives across campus, the university demonstrated its commitment to prioritizing the purchase of sustainable food from the local region.
+Hokkaido University CO-OP cafeterias emphasised the use of agricultural products from Hokkaido, offering healthy and affordable meals while supporting the local economy.
+The sustainable food policy prioritised local sourcing and responsible purchasing, aiming to reduce environmental impacts and contribute to the surrounding community.
+In addition, the Museum-Cafe Polus, located inside the university museum, served handmade dishes prepared with carefully selected ingredients from Hokkaido, with the place of harvest clearly indicated on the menu.
+Through these and other diverse initiatives across campus, the university demonstrated its commitment to prioritising the purchase of responsibly sourced food from the region.

 • Educational and Community Engagement

-Through activities such as the Hokudai Marche, the university educated students and the public about the importance of sustainable food purchases and local sourcing.
-These programs played a key role in spreading awareness of the environmental and economic significance of supporting local agriculture.
+Through activities such as the Hokudai Marche, the university educated students and the public about the importance of responsible purchasing and local sourcing.
+These programmes played a key role in spreading awareness of the environmental and economic significance of supporting local agriculture.

 • Local Product Development with Businesses

-Hokkaido University collaborated with local companies to process and commercialize food products made from ingredients harvested locally or on the university’s farms.
-This initiative reduced food waste while supporting regional producers.
+Hokkaido University collaborated with local companies to process and commercialise food products made from ingredients produced in the region or on the university’s farms.
+This initiative reduced food waste while supporting local producers.

 Learn more (External Site)